Vince Offer: Crank Chop

+Politics

+In October 2025, Offer released "Woke Busters", a video parodying the Ghostbusters theme song, featuring Texas Republican Congressional candidate Valentina Gomez.
+Offer sings "If there's something creepy looking at your pee-pee" while showing a man dressed in feminine attire in a park and then cutting to a shot of a young boy holding a basketball, with the camera zooming in slightly on the boy's clothed crotch.
+The video includes people wearing MAGA hats, with a scene showing a college admitting students based solely on race due to DEI policies.

+In November 2025, Offer filed to run for the Republican nomination in Texas's 31st congressional district, the same district Gomez was running in, aiming to unseat incumbent congressman John Carter.
+In an interview with Fox News, he stated that he would run on an anti-woke platform, and that he was inspired to enter the race by the assassination of Charlie Kirk.
+He was defeated in the Republican primary by Carter, placing sixth in a field of ten.

+He later announced he was suing the Texas Republican Party, claiming that by removing the word “Shamwow” from the ballot, the election was rigged in Carter's favor.

 Legal issues

 Lawsuits

 The Underground Comedy Movie was the subject of a lawsuit filed on September 23, 1998, by Offer against 20th Century Fox and Bobby and Peter Farrelly, the co-directors of There's Something About Mary.
 Offer claimed that 14 scenes from Mary were lifted from his film.
-The Farrellys denied this claim, stating "We've never heard of him, we've never heard of his movie, and it's all a bunch of baloney."
+The Farrellys denied this claim, stating, "We've never heard of him, we've never heard of his movie, and it's all a bunch of baloney."
 The case was dismissed in 2000, with the judge ordering Offer to pay over $66,000 in attorneys' fees.

 In October 2000, Offer sued Anna Nicole Smith for $4 million, claiming that Smith had agreed to be in his movie, but backed out in 1996 over fears that appearing in the movie would be detrimental to her career.
 Offer claimed that as a result of her backing out of the film, the crew lost $100,000.

 In 2011, he was sued by his former personal assistant Jennifer Kosinski, who alleged that he stalked and emotionally abused her, forced her to be with him at all times, groped her, and offered her $20,000 for her to vacation with her family in exchange for her eggs.